piraces/hello/description.md

 This app is an alternative to use git from the command line, but is more suited to developers who are in the development-to-deployment workflow and not for those working on open source projects or who use GitHub to monitor bugs, feature requests or other problems in existing applications.
 [Here] (https://help.github.com/desktop/) you can find all necessary documentation for getting started.

+##Permissions
+If you have issues with file permissions, you can change them with the command:

+$> git update-index --chmod=[opt] [file]

+Options are like linux command chmod.
+File can be an absolute path.

+For example, if you want to remove executable permissions to the SystemTests.java file, you'd have to do:

+$> git update-index --chmod=-x src/test/java/es/unizar/webeng/hello/SystemTests.java

+Then, save your changes:

+$> git commit -m "Changing file permissions"
+$> git push

 ##Spring Framework

 ###Spring Framework Annotations